crowdata/crowdata/README.md

     }
     ```

-5. Initialize the database:
+9. Initialize the database:

     ```bash
     python manage.py syncdb
     python manage.py migrate --all
     ```

-6. Start the development server
+10. Create superuser
     ```bash
+    python manage.py createsuperuser
+    ```
+    and follow the prompts.

+11. Start the development server

+    ```bash
     python manage.py runserver_plus
     ```

+12. Navigate to `http://localhost:8000/admin/` and log in with your superuser credentials.

 ## When creating a document set ##